 I owe my cousin Ann Arnold Hennings tremendous thanks for her original research on the Stoy family beginning some 30 years ago.
 She created a manuscript of her work in 1981, which she shared with all the cousins, and this eventually got me interested in following her lead.
 We continue to consult each other, share our findings, and have found the time to make genealogy research trips every two years.

 The Obligatory Paragraph - this is a work in process and I make additions and corrections frequently.
 To help understand the changes, I've set aside a page where updates are listed - the Update Page.
 Most importantly, the information should be used as a guide for research and should not be used without verifying the information from original source material.
-Speaking of sources, I have included sources for most of the material; some of it original material and most derivative.
+Speaking of sources, I have included sources for most of the material; some of it is original material and much is derivative.
 County court houses and state archives in Virginia, Ohio, Pennsylvania, Tennessee, North Carolina and New Jersey have provided much of the source material as has the Family History Library in Salt Lake City.
 Family members - distant cousins - have also been invaluable, providing written material as well as photographs that document many family members.
 The Internet has also been useful where copies, sometimes transcribed and sometimes digital, of original material are available but many of the data are not verifiable because few sources (that are accessible) are given.
 All data from the family history web sites I use as sources should be viewed with a healthy amount of skepticism (I use this material as a guide and usually back it up with other evidence).
 Please contact me for any source questions.